Price cuts no quick cure for Tesco's ills

 Lewis' problem is that dramatically reducing prices does not result in an instant sales increase as they reduce actual cash sales going through the tills before volumes, or basket sizes, improve.

-The experience from all the other major grocers that have undertaken significant price repositionings and had some success, such as Delhaize in Belgium, Carrefour (CARR.PA) in France, Ahold AHLN.AS in the Netherlands and Kroger (KR.N) in the U.S. is it takes years rather than months to make an impact.
+The experience from all the other major grocers that have undertaken significant price repositionings and had some success, such as Delhaize in Belgium, Carrefour in France, Ahold in the Netherlands and Kroger in the U.S. is it takes years rather than months to make an impact.

 "You have to wean customers off the high low promotions and educate them to the benefits of everyday low prices," said Bryan Roberts, Kantar Retail's director of research.